Myoxocephalus aenaeus

-Myoxocephalus aenaeus. commonly known as the grubby, or little sculpin, is a species of marine ray-finned fish belonging to the family Cottidae, the typical sculpins.
+Myoxocephalus aenaeus, commonly known as the grubby, or little sculpin, is a species of marine ray-finned fish belonging to the family Cottidae, the typical sculpins.
 This species is found in the northwestern Atlantic Ocean.

 Taxonomy

 Myoxocephalus aenaeus was first formally described as Cottus aenaeus in 1814 by the American physician and naturalist Samuel L. Mitchill with its type locality given as New York.
 The specific name aenaeus means "brazen", as in brassy, a reference to the yellowish "brass-colored" body and "brassy-white" belly.

 Description

 Myoxocephalus aenaeus is variable in color, varying from brown to gray, marked with darker saddles along the back.
 The upper spine on the preoperculum is not greater than double the length of the lower spine.
 There is no pore under the gills behind the last gill arch.
 The anal fin is supported by between 9 and 11 soft rays.
-This species recahes a maximum published total length of 18 cm.
+This species reaches a maximum published total length of 18 cm.